filipmeszaros/JavaCourse/README.md

 1. Continue with classes in package *abstraction*
 1. For advanced Java, continue with classes in package *streams*
 1. For UI testing, continue with classes in package *selenium*
-1. For UI testing patterns, continue with classes in package *designpatterns*
+1. For UI testing design patterns, continue with classes in package *designpatterns*
-1. For UI testing frameworks, continue with classes in packages *testng* and *cucumber*
+1. For testing frameworks, continue with classes in packages *testng* and *cucumber*
 1. For API testing, continue with classes in package *apitesting*
+1. If you want to learn how to create your own testing framework, see package *frameworkdevelopment*

 ### Author
 - Name: Mgr.
 Filip Mészáros